hans-thomas/ashei/README.md

 ### read

-To get whole content at once:
+To get whole content at once.

 ```php
 use Hans\Ashei\Facades\Ashei;